sameerkewal/SQL-Exam-Practice/data dictionary views/data dictionary views.md

 ## The CAT view:
 For a simpliefied query and output you can query the cat view.
-This view contains only 2 tables.
+This view contains only 2 columns.
 Table_name and table_type.
 It provides the names of all your index, table, cluster, view, synonum, sequence or undefined objects
+User objects geeft tables, indexes, sequences and views, procedures and triggers user catalog geeft tables, sequences, views